fb

 After a thorough history taking and clinical examination, depending on the severity of the condition the treatment is advised.
 In our practice we use the Functional Frenuloplasty procedure to release tongue ties for toddlers, children and adults.
 This unique and functional approach to tongue ties was established by globally renowned ENT & sleep surgeon Dr. Soroush Zaghi of Breathe Institute, Los Angeles.
 Dr. Ankita Shah has trained for this approach under Dr. Zaghi and is India's only Ambassador of The Breathe Institute.

 The success of this practice is based on our ability to provide a complete and effective release of tethered oral tissues (fascia) by incorporating a multidisciplinary protocol that integrates myofunctional therapy (and sometimes physical therapy) both before, during, and after surgery.
 Our tongue-tie release procedure is based on precision: releasing the appropriate extent of tissues for maximal relief; not too much, and not too little.
+This is what sets our pediatric tongue tie specialist team apart.
+For those looking for a pediatric tongue tie specialist near me, you have come to the right place.

 Dr. Ankita Shah